 Olive oil and grated cheese to serve (optional)

 Gently fry the onion in the oil for a couple of minutes.
 Add the courgette and carrots and fry for a couple more minutes.
-Add the garlic and chopped bacon and fry until the bacon is looking cooked and the onion is translucent.
+Add the garlic, celery and chopped bacon and fry until the bacon is looking cooked and the onion is translucent.

 Add 650ml, just over a pint, of boiling water and the borlotti beans.
 Simmer for 5 minutes or until the carrot is almost cooked.
 Add in the pasta and tomato and boil until the pasta is cooked, this will depend on the pasta type so be guided by the pack.
 Mine took 4-5 minutes.